anandjoshi91/anandjoshi91.github.io/_posts/2016/2016-12-13-Time-to-fly.md

 You might ask,

 Why is life not fair to me ?
 Why did such things happen to me ?
 Why ?
 Now don't sit and cry around like a baby.
 Life is and will be unfair.
 That's why you have hands and some cripples don't.
 You have a family while others don't.
-That's why you had an education and someone to look after you, food, shelter and proper meals, some people didn't even get that !.
+That's why you had an education and someone to look after you, food, shelter and proper meals, some people didn't even get that !
 STOP making this about YOU !
 Accept it and move ahead.

 You might ask,

 Why is it so easy to lie and not be honest ?
 Why is it so easy to hate and not love someone ?
 Why ?
-Because freakin losers and cowards chose the easy path.
+Because freakin losers and cowards choose the easy path.
 You are better than this.
 You - yes you.
 Look me straight into the eyes - I am talking to you.
 Tell me right here, right now.
 Repeat with me.

 - " I will be nice not because I have to, but because I am. "
 - "I will forgive not because they deserve forgiveness, but because I deserve a peace of mind. "